Batterii/objection-paginator/README.md

 	}
 }
 ```

+## Concerning Snake Case Mappers
+If you are using Objection's Knex-level [snake case mappers][11], you can expect
+the column and table names in your sort descriptors to work seamlessly with
+those.

+If you are using the Objection-level mappers, however, you will need to specify
+using the exact identifier names as they appear in the database, as you would
+with any `orderBy` or `select` statement.
+Your model properties will be in
+camel case, of course, but this mismatch means that you will need to specify
+an explicit valuePath for every single sort descriptor with a column name
+consisting of more than one word.

+Features to deal with this are possible, but none are planned because at
+Batterii we simply never use the Objection-level mappers becuse the Knex-level
+ones are so much more consistent and therefore less confusing.
+If you feel like
+you really need them, though, and you find continually specifying the
+`valuePath` to be intolerable, feel free to raise it as an issue and we'll look
+into it.

 ## Nullable Columns
 If your sort specifies a column that might be null for a given record, you need